jacobireland/MoodMates/README.md

 2) cd to AwesomeProject

-3) run "npx install expo" and "npm i --save react-native-sliders"
+3) run "npx install expo" and "npm i --save react-native-sliders" and "npx expo install expo-blur"

 4) download expo go app on your phone